Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Other applications

 The above action of $\fG$ on $\X$ is not free unless one restricts to the subspace of irreducible connections.
-However, this restriction is too strong in Chern--Simons theory, since only reducible connections survive the imposition of the constraint $\bHo=0$, and we will therefore work with generally non-free actions, as encoded in the Isotropy bundle $\mathsf{I}_\rho$ of Assumption \ref{assA:isotropy}.
+However, this restriction is too strong in Chern--Simons theory, since only reducible connections survive the imposition of the constraint $\bHo=0$, and we will therefore work with generally non-free actions, as encoded in the isotropy locus $\mathsf{I}_\rho$ of Definition \ref{def:isotropylocus}.

 Chern--Simons theory equips $\X$ with the following symplectic density

 which integrates to the Atiyah--Bott 2-form $\omega = \int_\Sigma\bom$ \cite{AtiyahBott}.
 Here, $\tr$ is an $\ad$-invariant nondegenerate bilinear form on $\fg$.
 Then, the action of $\G$ on $(\X,\bom)$ is \emph{locally} Hamiltonian and the following is a local momentum map $\bH = \bHo+ d\bh$ compatible with Assumption \ref{ass:setup}: